Ora Nakash, M.A., Ph.D.

 Ph.D.
 Boston University

-Ora Nakash's scholarly work aims to generate innovative research to improve the access, equity and quality of care for disadvantaged and minority populations.
-She is particularly interested in identifying the mechanisms that underlie mental health service disparities as a result of people's social and cultural background and develop evidence-based interventions to reduce the detrimental effects these inequalities have on individuals, families and society at large.
+In her work, Professor Ora Nakash aims to generate innovative knowledge to improve access, equity, and quality of care for communities of color and historically marginalized populations.
+She is particularly interested in identifying the mechanisms that underlie mental health service disparities and developing evidence-based interventions to reduce the detrimental effects these inequalities have on individuals, families, and society at large.

-To achieve these goals, Nakash uses a wide range of research methods, including epidemiological studies, laboratory experiments, and rigorously designed mixed-methods field studies across different clinical and educational contexts.
-In each of her research areas she intends to provide empirically driven and conceptually innovative insights that can advance both the theoretical understanding of the mechanisms underlying mental health disparities and to the applied clinical literature on eliminating disparities in mental health services and improving quality of care.
+To achieve these goals, she uses a wide range of research methods, including epidemiological studies, laboratory experiments, and rigorously designed mixed-methods field studies across different clinical and educational contexts.
+In each of her research areas, she intends to provide empirically-driven and conceptually innovative insights that can advance both the theoretical understanding of the mechanisms underlying mental health disparities and the applied clinical literature on eliminating disparities in mental health services and improving the quality of care.

-Prior to Smith College Nakash was a faculty at the School of Psychology at the Interdisciplinary Center, Herzliya, Israel, where she also served as the school’s Associate Dean.
-Nakash's work has received extensive funding from European Union and Israeli National foundations, including European Union Marie Curie Reintegration grant, The Israel National Institute for Health Policy Research and Health Service Research and the United States-Israel Binational Science Foundation.
+Prior to Smith College, she was a faculty member at the School of Psychology at Reichman University in Israel, where she also served as the school’s associate dean.
+Her work has received extensive funding from NIMH as well as the European Union and Israeli National foundations, including European Union Marie Curie Reintegration grant, The Israel National Institute for Health Policy Research and Health Service Research, and the United States-Israel Binational Science Foundation.

 Haj Yahia, M., Nakash, O., & Levav I. (2019).
 Mental Health Themes among Palestinian Citizens in Israel.
 Indiana University Press.